 The Number, Addition and Subtraction spine is divided into 30 segments.
 For each of these segments we have produced a detailed teacher guide, including text and images.
 The images are also presented as animated PowerPoint slides, which further enhance teacher knowledge and can be used in the classroom (for best results, please view these in ‘Slideshow’ view; for some slides, supporting notes are provided in the ‘Notes’ section).
 These materials are not, in any way, lesson plans, but they can be used in conjunction with a high-quality mastery textbook to support planning.
 For some segments, there’s also an introductory video summing up what each segment covers.
 Click on the ‘+’ signs below to view the materials.

-These materials are being released in phases over the course of school year 2017–2018 and beyond.
-Currently, content exists only for segments 1.1 to 1.10 (the complete set of Year 1 segments) and 1.11 to 1.12 (the first two Year 2 segments).
+These materials started to be released in autumn 2017.
+Additional sections will follow, in phases, through 2018 and 2019.
+Currently, content is available for segments 1.1 to 1.16 (the complete set of Year 1 and Year 2 segments).

 Year 1 | Year 2 | Year 3 | Year 4 | Year 5 | Year 6